 John Pryor, PhD, was honored for his work on the paper, “Ribonucleotide incorporate enables repair of chromosome breaks by non-homologous end-joining,” as part of the lab of UNC Lineberger’s Dale Ramsden, PhD, a professor in the UNC School of Medicine Department of Biochemistry & Biophysics.

 The paper, published in Science, uncovered a finding that is an exception to a tenant of the central dogma of biology.
 The study found that ribonucleotides, the building blocks of RNA, are frequently added into the human genome during a specific DNA repair process.
 The finding represented a significant shift away from the foundational principle that our genetic code is written as DNA, while RNA is the language of proteins.

 In his nomination letter, Ramsden said Pryor initiated the project, and the paper that resulted from the study was one of the most important papers to come out of his lab.
 The work could provide a way that researchers could sensitize cancer cells to radiation.
 Ramsden also complimented Pryor for his overall performance.

 “All in all, John was quite the bargain – he had external grant support for all six of the years he was in my lab, during which he made major contributions to eight publications,” Ramsden said.
-“There is a long list of awards that he’s won, including best PhD thesis as a pre-doc, and the top oral presentation price at the Cancer Biology Training Consortium meeting as a postdoc.”
+“There is a long list of awards that he’s won, including best PhD thesis as a pre-doc, and the top oral presentation prize at the Cancer Biology Training Consortium meeting as a postdoc.”